rehlani/use-debounce/README.md

 # UseDebounce

 This react hook declaratively returns a debounced stateful value given an input value.
-This is useful when combining searches with declarative fetch libraries such as [SWR](https://github.com/vercel/swr)
+This is useful when combining searches with declarative fetch libraries such as [SWR](https://github.com/vercel/swr) or [react-refetch](https://github.com/heroku/react-refetch)

 ## Example